nysenate/BillBuzz/README.md

 The primary workflow for registration and account modification is as follows below:

-* User Signup Form -> create inactive user and send automated confirmation email.
+* User Signup Form -> create inactive user and send automated confirmation email with link to the user confirmation page.
-* User Confirmation Page -> activate user.
+* User Confirmation Page -> activate user on page load.
-* Update Request Form -> send automated update authorization email.
+* Update Request Form -> send automated update authorization email with link to the user update form.
-* Update Confirmation Form -> update user preferences and (re)activate user.
+* Update Form -> update user preferences and (re)activate user on submit.
-* Unsubscribe Request Form -> send automated unsubscribe authorization email.
+* Unsubscribe Request Form -> send automated unsubscribe authorization email with link to the unsubscribe confirmation page.
-* Unsubscribe Confirmation Page -> deactivate User
+* Unsubscribe Confirmation Page -> deactivate user on page load

 Covered edge case scenarios:

 * A user signs up repeatedly without confirmation: the same confirmation code is used so that prior confirmation links remain valid.
 * A user attempting to update an unconfirmed account will be asked to first confirm/activate their account and try again.
 * A user attempting to signup on a deactivated account will be asked to update their existing account instead.
 * A user attempting to deactivate an unconfirmed account will get an "already inactive" response.